meeting space for mindfulness and social transformation (and informations about ESC)

 We are very open to new ideas and creative projects.
 We invite you to participate, have fun, be creative and interact.

-17 adults and three children are currently living at Lebensbogen.
+17 adults and one children are currently living at Lebensbogen.
 We usually have one or two young volunteers from other European countries living and working with us for six to twelve months through the European Solidarity Corps (see link at the end of the page) and also welcome other helpers and guests with an interest in intentional communities.

 We want the community to grow and would like to increase the diversity of our membership concerning age, ethnicity and different abilities.

 There is room for at least 30 people and there is further potential for acquiring more living space.

 Our project is located in the middle of Germany, tto the northwest of Kassel.
 It is directly adjacent to a nature park and a natural reserve.
 Lebensbogen has four hectares of park land with a small piece of forest.
 There are three large buildings on the site comprising around 6,500 square meters of usable space.
 The buildings were originally built in the 1960s as a youth education center.
 They were also intended as a meeting space for people who want to enjoy nature.
 The Helfensteine, a natural rock formation right next to Lebensbogen are a place for relaxation, climbing and playing, sledding in winter and for enjoying a fantastic view.
 In earlier times there was a Celtic place of worship here.
 There are many hiking trails in the area that lead past our premises.

 The town of Zierenberg is about 4 km away and can be reached by bus on weekends.
 There is also a local train station (Calden Fürstenwald) which you can reach by hiking through the forest for 35 minutes.

 In Zierenberg there are shops, kindergartens, schools and a train station.

 From both Calden and Zierenberg, Kassel can be reached in 20 minutes by regional train.